ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Simulation-Supervisor.rst

 The ``Ros2Supervisor`` is made of two main parts:

 * A Webots Robot node added to the simulation world.
-Its Supervisor field is set to TRUE.
+Its ``supervisor`` field is set to TRUE.
 * A ROS 2 node that connects to the Webots Robot as an extern controller (in a similar way to your own robot plugin).

 The ROS 2 node acts as a controller that calls Supervisor API functions to control or interact with the simulation world.